ImtiazVision/Java/Notes.md

 ## Method Overloading :

 **Method overloading** : When two or more methods in the same class have the same name but distinct parameters, this is known as overloading.
+It is often referred to as compile-time polymorphism.